elewashy/Podcast_Backend/README.md

    ```sh
    npm install
    ```
 4. Create a `.env` file in the root directory and add your environment variables.
-You can use the `example.env` file as a template:
+You can use the `.env.example` file as a template:
     ```
     PORT=3000
     YOUTUBE_API_KEY=your_youtube_api_key